-Chumlee’s Boss Rick Harrison Reveals The Price Of ‘Pawn Stars’ Fame And Customer’s Dirty Little Secrets!
+Chumlee’s Boss Rick Harrison Reveals The Price Of ‘Pawn Stars’ Fame And Customers’ Dirty Little Secrets

 He reveals that he has so much weird stuff he has to “rotate it out.”
 But bring it home?
 Doesn’t sound like that is an option.
 His wife stops any of that from happening!

 The shop also has a cornucopia of sports memorabilia, including Super Bowl rings and Olympic medals.
 Harrison did not elaborate on which athletes sold their valued possession or for how much cash.
-As a pawn broker he knows that he is there for anyone who needs to make a quick buck.
+As a pawn broker, he knows that he is there for anyone who needs to make a quick buck.

 Will the #PawnStars make a soulful deal for James Brown’s alleged jumpsuit?
 Find out tonight at 9/8c! https://t.co/R1Dtnb6shA